Hope College is anticipating the largest incoming class in its history as the college’s 161st academic year approaches.

 Van Duinen received the 2016 Michigan Reading Association's Individual Literacy Award for her leadership with the Big Read and with English education.
 In 2013, Hope presented her with its Towsley Research Scholar award.

 She frequently collaborates with English education students and area English high school teachers on research projects and conference presentations.
 Her current research project, “Supporting PK-5 Students’ Bilingual Learning and Development Through Translating Pedagogies,” is a year-long professional development opportunity for 25 pre-kindergarten through fifth-grade teachers in the Holland area.
 The program, which she is leading with Hope education colleague Dr. Mihyun Han in cooperation with the local schools, is supported through a sub-grant from the “There’s No Place Like Home: The Andrew W. Mellon Foundation Community-Based Partnerships Presidential Initiative of Hope College and Holland, Michigan.”

 Van Duinen has been on the board of editors for Reformed Journal since 2012 and serves on the boards of Ready for School and Opportunity Thrive.
 She is also a member of the Michigan Council of Teachers of English Executive Committee.
-A 1998 graduate of Calvin College, she taught high school English for five years before pursuing her master’s at Calvin and her doctorate at Michigan State University.
+A 1998 graduate of Calvin University, she taught high school English for five years before pursuing her master’s at Calvin and her doctorate at Michigan State University.